The Headline Number: A 10%–15% Service Fee

 4. The "Slow Month" Penalty

-Even if you don't make a single sale in a given month, your subscription can still renew.
+Even if you don't make a single sale in a given month, your seller platform fee can still renew.
 That means:

 - • You can pay out of pocket for zero income